live-clones/gmsh/README.txt

 generator with built-in pre- and post-processing facilities.

-Gmsh is distributed under the terms of the GNU General Public License, with an exception to allow for easier linking with external mesh generators.
+Gmsh is distributed under the terms of the GNU General Public License, with an exception to allow for easier linking with external libraries.
 See doc/LICENSE.txt and doc/CREDITS.txt for more information.

 See the doc/ and tutorial/ directories for documentation.
 The